UglyToad/PdfPig/icc-output-intent-review.md

 ## 7. Test coverage observations

-`OutputIntentParserTests.cs` covers the ranking policy thoroughly — including the "profile availability outranks subtype" rule and the "must not merely reverse the array" case — and now also the full-list API, the null-vs-empty distinction, and non-dictionary array entries. `IccProfileByteCacheTests.cs` covers both keying strategies and the parse-once guarantee. `ResourceStorePageOutputIntentTests.cs` covers page-vs-catalog resolution for both the list and the singular convenience. `OutputIntentsFactoryTests.cs` covers the write side and the ICC header reader.
+`OutputIntentParserTests.cs` covers the ranking policy thoroughly — including the "profile availability outranks subtype" rule and the "must not merely reverse the array" case — and now also the full-list API, the null-vs-empty distinction, and non-dictionary array entries. `IccProfileCacheTests.cs` covers both keying strategies and the parse-once guarantee. `ResourceStorePageOutputIntentTests.cs` covers page-vs-catalog resolution for both the list and the singular convenience. `OutputIntentsFactoryTests.cs` covers the write side and the ICC header reader.

 Gaps, aligned with the findings above: